marcio-nunes/google-looker/README.md

 To the left of the screen is the field picker.
 Fields are bundled in these expand-collapse menus called views.
 Each view is a related concept.

 Each view has dimensions at the top, which are attributes of the data, and measures at the bottom, which are aggregations of the data attributes.
+Use fields to filter data.
+After adding, removing, or modifying fields in the Explore, you always need to click the Run button in the top right corner.

+Now, from here, you could click on the gear icon to:

+- save this as a Look for future reuse.
+- save it to a dashboard, if you plan to gather more related, but separate, information.
+- download it to your computer in a format such as CSV or spreadsheet.
+- or send it to a colleague for review and next steps.